apostrophecms/seo/README.md

 }
 ```

-**Automatic fallback:** When neither is provided, the module falls back to the logged-in user (if available).
+**Automatic fallback:** When neither is provided, the module falls back to the user that last updated (if available).

 ---